 Step 4 – I am registered for my classes.
 What’s next?

-You’ll want to complete one of the forms below.
+You’ll want to complete one of the forms below, ideally before your eight-week or sixteen-week drop/add deadline.
 Please select the form that best describes you working and learning circumstance.

 Tuition Waiver/Tuition Assistance Forms: